sonnypb/turael-plugin/README.md

 A counter plugin to track drystreaks since desired Slayer task

 Features to add:
-- Fix infobox to load on task reset, rather than being permanently active

 - Store dryest value for task

 - Add check that dry counter can only increment when an option for desired task is selected